 For more information on what it’s like to learn Mandarin Chinese with us, check out our blog.

-We also organise our own cultural events, student-led Peer Assisted Learning (PAL) sessions and Language Cafés.
-If you are enrolled on a Foreign Language course, you are welcome to take part in all these activities; please ask your teacher for more details after you have enrolled.
+We also organise our own cultural events and Language Cafés.
+If you are enrolled on a language course, you are welcome to take part in these; please ask your teacher for more details after you have enrolled.